Our Five Top Tips For Buying a Wedding Ring…2020 update

 Tip 4: Lifestyle Suitability

 Consider your occupation and your lifestyle.
-If you are physically active with your hands, then you may want to avoid lighter weight ring profiles (1.5mm depth or lower).
+If you are physically active with your hands, then you may want to avoid lighter weight ring profiles (1.5mm depth or less).
 These rings are likely to be less durable and may become misshapen over time.

 We recommend medium weight rings which have a depth of 1.7mm and heavy weight rings which have a 2.1mm depth.
+We also now have an intermediate weight available (1.5mm depth) which is still a good durable weight but can also bring the cost down a little from a medium weight.

 Tip 5: Choosing the perfect wedding ring to suit your engagement ring